CT Scan of the Pancreas

 If contrast dye is used, you may feel some effects when the dye is injected into the IV line.
 These effects include a warm flushing sensation, a salty or metallic taste in the mouth, a brief headache, or nausea.
 These effects usually only last for a few moments.

-You should tell the technologist if you feel any trouble breathing, sweating, numbness, or heart palpitations.
+Tell the technologist if you experience any sweating, numbness, heart palpitations, or shortness of breath.

 When the procedure is done, you will be removed from the scanner.

 If an IV line was inserted, it will be removed.